esphome/esphome-docs/guides/contributing.rst

 - New components should dump their configuration using ``ESP_LOGCONFIG`` at startup in ``dump_config()``
 - ESPHome uses a unified formatting tool for all source files (but this tool can be difficult to install).
-  When creating a new PR in GitHub, see the Travis CI output to see what formatting needs to be changed and what potential problems are detected.
+  When creating a new PR in GitHub, see the Github Actions output to see what formatting needs to be changed and what potential problems are detected.

 - The number of external libraries should be kept to a minimum.
 If the component you're developing has a simple